 Introducing the Executive and Non-Executive Team

 The Trust Board is made up of Executive and Non-Executive Directors.
 The Board is responsible and accountable for everything that happens within the Trust, while the Non-Executive team has the power to challenge decisions made by the Executive team and the performance of the Trust.
+Most, but not all of our Executive Team are voting members of the Board, details below.

 Alan is a Chartered civil engineer with over 30 years of public sector experience.
 He was Chief Executive of Brighton & Hove City Council for over five years, achieving 4* ‘excellent’ and ‘improving well’ CPA status in his last year of tenure.
 He was in charge of 8,000 staff and a budget of £700m.